American art pottery: Paul Revere Pottery

 The Paul Revere Pottery was founded in Boston in 1908 by Helen Storrow, Edith Guerrier, and Edith Brown to provide employment and skills to young women.
 It grew in part out of a reading group formed by Guerrier, the Saturday Evening Girls club, and it was managed entirely by the club members.
 For this reason the Paul Revere Pottery is sometimes referred to as the Saturday Girls.
 It lasted up to World War I. The pottery produced vessels with floral and animal motifs in a highly simplified graphic style, with matte or low-luster glazes predominantly in tones of green, blue, ochre, and brown.

 Pewabic Pottery

 Pewabic Pottery was founded in Detroit in 1903 by Mary Chase Perry Stratton and Horace James Caulkins.
-The pair began the company by creating objects for every day use that also utilized interesting glazes, which Perry Stratton developed.
-The company became well-known for iridescent glazes, which were developed in 1906.
+The pair began the company by creating objects for everyday use that also utilized interesting glazes, which Perry Stratton developed.
+The company became well known for iridescent glazes, which were developed in 1906.
 Later, the pottery would go on to produce tile installations for notable buildings in Detroit such as the Guardian Building, The Detroit Institute of Arts, and the Detroit Public Library.
 The pottery has never ceased operations and is still a functioning studio and gallery.